Auckland Council is proposing improvements to the waste bylaw and controls.

-Free Pallet Collection & E-Waste Collection
+Free Pallet & E-Waste Collection

 We offer free pallet and e-waste collections for local businesses twice a year to help reduce waste and support sustainable practices.
 These convenient collection drives are a great way to responsibly dispose of unwanted pallets and electronic waste — keeping them out of landfill and giving materials a second life.

-♻️ 2075 pallets saved from landfill out of 2827 total
+♻️ 846 pallets saved from landfill and recycled out of 1029 total collected

-♻️6114 kg of e-waste responsibly recycled
+♻️ 3,633 kg of e-waste responsibly recycled (1,017 kg GHG emissions avoided)

 What is Trade Waste?

-⚠️ Understanding Trade Waste Risks:
+Understanding Trade Waste Risks:

 Watercare is facing ongoing challenges in parts of the East Tamaki wastewater network due to the discharge of harmful substances — including chemicals, solvents, and heavy metals — from industrial and commercial sites.
 These substances not only damage infrastructure but also pose serious health and environmental risks.

-🔎 Key Issues:
+Key Issues:

 🧪 Solvents & Heavy Metals